giakou4/Computer-Architecture/Lab2/README.md

 ## PART 1

-Running benchmarks with default cpu-clock, L1 instruction cache size and associativity , L1 data cache size and associativity, L2 cache size and associativity and cache line
+Running benchmarks with cpu-clock=1GHz, L1 instruction cache size and associativity , L1 data cache size and associativity, L2 cache size and associativity and cache line

 ### [1.1] FINDING SOME PARAMETERS